kataw/kataw/src/parser/README.md

 Each CST node has a `start` and `end` property for where the AST node start and end.

+Note that you sometimes can't rely on the CST keyword or token nodes to extract comments.
+In this cases you need to use "list".

+'Lists' are specied in the ECMA specs.

+For exaample if you have an empty list like `()` - you are given the start and end values of the empty list and can extract the comments in the same way as with keyword and token CST nodes.

 ## Types

 Kataw has it's own type system